HermanMartinus/justsketchme-frontend/_drafts/plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 ### What would you say are some good resources for figuring out payment structures and pricing?

 Market research!
 Get cosy with your competitors and gather all the intel you can about what they are offering, how they are offering it, and how much they are asking.
 Google searching, Instagram digging, reaching out and connecting, are all good ways to go about this!

+> ...In my opinion, I’m a glorified doodler with a flair for wordplay.

 Going through several grant applications over the past years I have become familiar with a SWOT analysis (SWOT: Strengths, Weaknesses, Opportunity, Threats) - completing this analysis for your own business and for your top 2-3 competitors can really help in figuring out marketing strategy, product development, payment structures, and pricing.
 Now to be clear - I’m not advocating for copying and pasting your competitor’s structures as your own and then underselling them by $1.